sebfisch/java-concurrency/content/docs/coordinating/synchronization.md

 Locks are released when a thread exits a synchronized block.
 Alternatively, threads can release a lock they are holding by calling `wait` on the corresponding object.
-The `wait` methods blocks until another thread notifies waiting threads, usually with `notifyAll`.
+The `wait` method blocks until another thread notifies waiting threads, usually with `notifyAll`.
 The following test demonstrates how threads can wait for and notify each other.